mootools/mootools-core/Docs/Element/Element.md

 Element Method: getElements {#Element:getElements}
 --------------------------------------------------

-Collects all decedent elements whose tag name matches the tag provided.
+Collects all descendant elements whose tag name matches the tag provided.
 CSS selectors may also be passed.

 ### Syntax: